-In other words, when an item is scarce, its level of attractiveness increases.
-The fear of missing out (FOMO) is therefore a powerful marketing tool.
+In other words, when an item is scarce, its attractiveness level increases.
+The fear of missing out (FOMO) is a powerful marketing tool.

 You can drum up a sense of scarcity by showing that your products are in limited supply.
 Here’s an example from Amazon, the world’s biggest online retailer:

 You can generate a sense of urgency, too.
-Barnes and Noble is an example of a store that leverages urgency to get potential buyers to make a purchase.
-It makes it clear on its website that each of its offers has a limited lifespan.
+Barnes and Noble is an example of a store that leverages urgency to get potential buyers to purchase.
+It makes it clear on its website that each offer has a limited lifespan.

 Source: Barnes and Noble

 The result?
-Website visitors who were considering buying something will do so more quickly because they don’t want to miss the offer - and those who were just browsing might be persuaded to buy.
+Website visitors considering buying something will do so more quickly because they don’t want to miss the offer - and those browsing might be persuaded to buy.

-You can use a scheduling app to plan your sales promotions and ensure you always have enough team members on hand to handle the rush of new customers!3.
-Emotional Connect
+You can use a scheduling app to plan your sales promotions and ensure you always have enough team members to handle the rush of new customers!

 People don’t always act based on intellect.
-According to Psychreg, emotions can drive and lead people both consciously and unconsciously.
-So sometimes, when people do something, it’s not because the pros far outweigh the cons.
+According to Psychreg, emotions can consciously and unconsciously drive and lead people.
+Sometimes, when people do something, it’s not because the pros far outweigh the cons.
 It’s because they feel something when they do it.

 You can leverage the fact that people are emotional beings in your marketing strategies.
 Instead of telling potential customers the benefits of your products, you can show them how they will feel if they buy from you.
-Naturally, for you to convince people to make a purchase, those feelings you invoke should be positive.
+To convince people to purchase, those feelings you invoke should be positive.

 For example, shoe retailer Toms leverages the fact that each purchase from its store helps local partners “working to create positive change” in three areas.
-You can read about Toms’ mission on its “Impact” section:
+You can read about Tom’s mission in its “Impact” section: